 - Cuteness Factor: Their tiny size, expressive faces, and playful demeanor are undeniably appealing.

 - Exotic Factor: Marmosets are rare and unique pets, which appeals to those seeking an unusual animal companion.
+For exotic-pet lovers, species like binturong or sugar glider often come up as alternatives.

 Challenges of Owning a Marmoset: